syl20bnr/spacemacs-elpa-mirror/stable-melpa/darktooth-theme-readme.txt

- From the darkness... it watches
+ A color theme for Emacs, from the darkness... it watches

- Since 0.2.0  : Built using autothemer
  Since 0.1.60 : includes `darktooth-modeline'